 PH: Since this was a business started by your father, do you envision your children or grandchildren succeeding you in the business or helping out in any way?

-ST: I have two grown up children of my own and several nephews and nieces.
+ST: I have two adult children and several nephews and nieces.
 I do not believe in bringing family members into the business just because they are my family.
 My philosophy is that the best man should do the job.
 If a professional is more suited for the task, then I will bring in professional managers.

 Family members must prove their mettle if they want to be executives in the business.
 This is not the only way to be engaged as they can be involved as shareholders or as non-executive directors on the Board of non-listed companies.
 However, if any family member aspires to join the Board of a publicly listed company which the family controls, that person will go through the standard process of being appointed by the Nomination Committee comprising mainly independent directors.

-Personally, my children know my stand and I have advised them to pursue their own passions.
+My children know my stance and I have advised them to pursue their own passions.
 They can spend as long as they need exploring their own businesses and careers, while still having a foot in the private family holding companies to learn and grow.
-Along the way, if they start to develop interest and acquire relevant capabilities in the business, they can join the business, work their way up and earn their respect and promotion just like everyone else.
+Along the way, if they start to develop interest and acquire relevant capabilities in the business, they can join the business, work their way up and earn their respect and promotions just like everyone else.

 PH: This is a very independent and objective approach towards family and business.
 When did the conversation with your children on your views towards their involvement in the business first start?